Calculus I

 Attendance:

 Attendance is required in this course.
 It is extremely important for you to attend class regularly.
-Although I may not take regular attendance, I MAY drop you from the course for excessive absences, although I make no commitment to do so.
+I MAY drop you from the course for excessive absences, although I make no commitment to do so.

 Withdrawal: